aferreira44/mini-fleet-saas/README.md

 - `GET /api/vehicles` — list all vehicles
 - `PUT /api/vehicles/{vehicle_id}/status` — update vehicle status

-All data is in-memory.
+All data is in-memory, persisted in a SQLite database.

 ## 📚 API Documentation

 The API documentation is automatically generated using Swagger UI through Connexion.
-The API specification is defined in `backend/openapi.yaml`.
+The API specification is defined in `backend/mini_fleet_saas/config/openapi.yaml`.

 You can access it at: `http://localhost:8000/ui`